M1923 helmet (Denmark): Design

 The M/1923 was made from a single piece of Swedish steel and was produced in both military and civilian versions.
 The military version contained either an Army or Navy emblem on the front, depending upon which branch it was issued to.
-The army emblems were produced by prisoners at Vridsløselille Prison.
+A first variant, of which only a couple of thousand pieces were produced, had two ventilation holes in the back of the shell which were omitted in the second variant.
+Army emblems were produced by prisoners at Vridsløselille Prison.
 From the 1930s the helmets were covered with textured grey or a light shade of khaki paint.
 The inside of the helmet was equipped with a leather chin strap and liner consisting of eight flaps.
 On the rear of the helmet, there is a slit allowing for a carabiner to be attached to the soldier's equipment, when the helmet was not worn.

 Civilian versions

 During the Second World War a number of different versions of civilian M/1923 helmets were made.
 They are among collectors known as the M1923/41.
 It is plausible that Glud & Marstrand made the M/1923/41, as they already had the machinery tooled for the production of the army helmets.
 The civilian version was issued to various non-military organizations such as, police, fire departments, and the press.
 The civilian version did not have a decal on the front, and was made from lighter steel.
 It had a lower quality liner and chin strap.
 Unlike the military version it remained in service with these groups and the Civil Defence after the war.